codespell-project/codespell/README.rst

     codespell --quiet-level 3 --count --skip "*.po,*.ts,./src/3rdParty,./src/Test"

-Any options specified in the config file will *override* options from the command line.
+Any options specified in the command line will *override* options from the config file.

 Dictionary format
 -----------------